 Insider tip: If you have an IPS, make sure you follow it.

 The Department of Labor often requests a copy of the plan’s IPS upon beginning an audit—even though, we mentioned above, one is not required by law.
-So if you do end up developing an investment policy statement, make sure the Committee refers to and abides by it because it will be considered by the auditors.
+So if you do adopt an investment policy statement, make sure the Committee refers to and abides by it because these actions will be reviewed by the auditors.

 Questions?
 We can help.
 Contact us today!